 - Increasing website traffic – improving the visibility and attractiveness of your online store through advertising and search engine results pages.

 - Establishing authority within your sector – creating and publishing relevant content that paints you as an expert when it comes to your industry.

 There are currently 26 million eCommerce sites worldwide – and growing.
 During the pandemic eCommerce sales increased by 50% in the US alone, making eCommerce marketing more important than ever before for online sellers.

-There are many ways to market an eCommerce business.
+There are many ways to market a B2B eCommerce business.

 Often the best method will depend on a business’s specific monthly, quarterly, and annual objectives.
 From online to offline, direct to indirect: There’s at least one method of marketing for almost any business goal imaginable.

 Here, we break down what each type of B2B eCommerce marketing strategy is best suited for, so you can decide which options will serve your current business goals.

 Social media marketing uses social platforms to build brand awareness, increase sales, and drive traffic to a company website.
 Content is tailored to each social media platform to promote your business and drive consumer engagement.